Depression Movies: ‘Silver Linings Playbook’ And Other Mental Health-Related Films

-If you are one of the 264 million people worldwide living with depression, you may find it difficult at times to explain your condition to your partner.
+If you are one of the 264 million people worldwide living with depression, you may find it difficult at times to explain your mental health condition to your partner.
 Depression is a mental illness that not many people understand unless they live through it.
-While mental illness is often still stigmatized in the media, several films may offer useful portrayals of what it is like to live with depression.
+While mental illness is often still stigmatized in the media, several films may offer useful portrayals of what it is like to live with depression and other mental health issues.
 These movies about what depression is like can help you open a dialogue with your partner about your condition, and they may also be a cathartic experience for you.

 Getty/AnnaStills